What can you expect during the hospital stay?

 How do you prevent infections during hip replacement?

-Some of the key factors in reducing the risk of infection involve scrubbing of the skin with an antiseptic, antibiotics given before surgery, surgeon experience, a team-approach designed to promote efficiency, and standardized protocols.
-It is impossible to completely eliminate this risk, but we can get the risk down to nearly zero.
-It is very rare to have an infection after routine hip replacement. .
+Some of the key factors in reducing the risk of infection involve scrubbing of the skin with an antiseptic, antibiotics given before surgery, a team-approach designed to promote efficiency and standardized protocols.
+We have very low rates of infection with our joint replacement surgeries.
+It is less than 1 in 200 for healthy patients.

 What determines when I can go home after surgery?